Odyssey CLx Western Blot Detection System

 The two infrared fluorescent detection channels (700 nm and 800 nm, respectively) of the Odyssey CLx enables simultaneous detection of multiple proteins on a single blot, without the need for stripping and re-probing.
 Just use secondary antibodies labeled with spectrally-distinct NIR fluorescent dyes to get more data from your Western Blot.
 Consistency and reproducibility are improved because you can account for lane-to-lane variation in loading and transfer without stripping and re-probing.

-The Odyssey CLx can be used for more applications than quantitative and reproducible Western Blot analysis, such as EMSA assays, gel documentation, tissue imaging, RNAi analysis and more.
+The Odyssey CLx can be used for more applications than quantitative and reproducible Western Blot analysis, such as EMSA assays, gel documentation, tissue section imaging, RNAi analysis and more.
 View the complete list of applications here.

 If you need both NIR imaging and chemiluminescence, than find out how our Odyssey FC Western Blot Imaging System can help you get robust and replicable Western Blot data with both methods.